-Dr. Radu believes that a correct bite is 50% of dentistry.
-For this reason he’s made it his business to become highly qualified in handling this problem – he even lectures and teaches the subject to other dentists.
+Our doctors believe that a correct bite is 50% of dentistry.
+For this reason, they have made it their business to become highly qualified in handling this problem—Dr. Michael Radu even lectures and teaches about TMJ treatment to other dentists.

 - Clenching or grinding teeth